s7jaweig/EXML-WS-23-24---Planet-V2/Network/README.md

 1. Run the first two cells so load all libraries and functions
 2. Copy the folder with the pictures from the different approaches in the `images` folder
 4. Fill in the arrays with the image names and further information and run the corresponding cell depending on the approach
-   - Cell 3 for sliding box approach
+   - Cell 3 for Sliding BlackBox approach
-   - Cell 4 for superpixel approach
+   - Cell 4 for Superpixel approach
    - Cell 5 for geoplots
 5. Copy the txt-files from the `results` folder and go on with the other steps in the approaches